theupdateframework/taps/tap7.md

 be resilient.

-It should be noted, however, that the implementation does not necessarily have to be the updater used in production.
+It should be noted, however, that the implementation does not necessarily have to be the Updater used in production.
 It only needs to function as defined in this TAP for conformance testing, though it is expected that the behavior be the same at a high level -- for example, the validity of metadata should be determined the same way. ((TODO: This paragraph still seems wordy.
 Unnecessary?))

 # Specification

-In order to help determine the TUF-conformance of a particular updater implementation, the following components are required by this TAP:
+In order to help determine the TUF-conformance of a particular TUF implementation, the following components are required by this TAP:
 - Updater
 - Conformance Tester